raj2022/MaterialValidation/README.md

 # Material Validation for Phase 0 and Phase 1 CMS Detector

 Material validation has been done for the phase 0 and the phase 1 CMS(Compact Muon Solenoid) detector.
 The updated version can be found on the [Twiki page](https://twiki.cern.ch/twiki/bin/viewauth/CMS/TrackerMaterialBudgetValidation).
 The Material budget has been done for all of the released [CMSSW versions](https://cms-sw.github.io/).
-All of the pre-release can be found [here](https://github.com/cms-sw/cmssw).
+All of the pre-releases for the corresponding CMSSW versions can be found [here](https://github.com/cms-sw/cmssw).

 Material validation involves verifying the composition and properties of the materials used in constructing various detector components.